genomicsclass/book/pages/exploratory_data_analysis.md

 The methods described above relate to _univariate_ variables.
 In the biomedical sciences, it is common to be interested in the relationship between two or more variables.
-A classic examples is the father/son height data used by
+A classic example is the father/son height data used by
 [Francis Galton](https://en.wikipedia.org/wiki/Francis_Galton) to
 understand heredity.
-If we were to summarize these data, we could use the two averages and two standard deviations as both distributions are well approximated by the normal distribution.
+If we were to summarize these data, we could use the two averages and two standard deviations since both distributions are well approximated by the normal distribution.
 This summary, however, fails to describe an important characteristic of the data.